Website Accessibility Audit: All You Need to Know

 Can I use free tools for an accessibility audit?

 Absolutely.
 Free tools like WAVE and Axe are great starting points.
-However, consider using paid tools like AccessiBe or hiring an expert for a comprehensive audit.
+However, consider using paid tools like AccessiBe or hiring an expert to conduct a comprehensive audit.

 What’s the difference between automated and manual audits?